epfl-si/amm/README.rst

 #.
 TEST_CORRECT_PWD: The correct password for that user for authentication
 #.
 TEST_WRONG_PWD: A password that will fail authentication

+Version Number:

+The version number is set using the following environment variables:

+# MAJOR_RELEASE: The major version of the application
+# MINOR_RELEASE: The bugfix version of the application
+# BUILD_NUMBER: The build number, which should be incremented at each image build

+These variables are setup when the image is built using variables of the exact same name set with --build-arg.
+The build system is responsible for setting these variables correctly in the docker ``build command``.

 (c) All rights reserved.
 ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, VPSI, 2017